How Industrial Freeze Dryers Work: Process and System Guide

 Fruits and Vegetables

-For example, apple slices, pear slices, blueberries, pineapple, durian, herbs and vegetables are common food applications.
+For example, apple slices, pear slices, berries, pineapple, durian, herbs and vegetables are common food applications.
+However, sugar level, thickness and texture must still be tested.

 Meat and Seafood

-In addition, meat chunks, shrimp, seafood ingredients and pet food can use freeze drying when texture and shelf stability are important.
+In addition, meat chunks, shrimp, seafood ingredients and pet food can use freeze drying when shape, clean appearance and rehydration quality are important.

 Ready Meals and Extracts

-Meanwhile, soup blocks, tea extract, coffee extract and ready meals need careful control of solid content, layer thickness and final moisture.
+Meanwhile, soup ingredients, tea extract, coffee extract and ready meals need careful control of solid content, layer thickness, drying curve and final moisture.

-The industrial freeze drying process can be understood in three main stages: freezing, primary drying and secondary drying.
+The industrial freeze drying process can be understood in three main stages.
 However, the actual recipe must be adjusted according to product type, thickness, loading density and final moisture target.

 Stage 1: Freezing